General inquires regarding the Ontario Population Projections Update, 2012–2036 should be directed to:

 The current regional age structure has a direct impact on projected births and deaths.
 A region with a higher share of its current population in older age groups will likely experience more deaths in the future than a region of comparable size with a younger population.
 Similarly, a region with a large share of young adults in its population is expected to see more births than a region of comparable size with an older age structure.
 Also, since migration rates vary by age, the age structure of a region or census division will have an impact on the migration of its population.

 The general aging of population will result in a rising number of census divisions with negative natural increase over the projection period.
-Natural increase was negative in 20 of Ontario’s 49 census divisions over the past five years.
-This number is projected to rise gradually so that 33 census divisions are projected to experience negative natural increase by 2035–36.
+Deaths exceeded births in 22 of Ontario’s 49 census divisions over the past five years.
+This number is projected to rise gradually so that 35 census divisions are projected to experience negative natural increase by 2035–36.